strobejb/andersen-ev/README.md

 # Andersen-EV

 Python package to enable control of the Andersen A2 EV charger.
-This library provides a client-side interface to the cloud API used by the Andersen Konnect+ mobile app.
+This library provides a client-side interface to the same cloud API used by the Andersen Konnect+ mobile app.

-The underlying Andersen API is implemented using GraphQL.
+The Anderen charger cannot currently be controlled directly, but this package API can potentially be used to replicate, or even replace the Konnect+ app.

 ## Installation